mzbrau/fig/src/integrations/Fig.Integration.SqlLookupTableService/ServiceDescription.md

 The password corresponding to the username for Fig.

-### RefreshIntervalSeconds
+### RefreshIntervalMs

-The interval in seconds between reading the database and updating Fig.
+The interval in milliseconds between reading the database and updating Fig.

 ### DatabaseConnectionString